Kamal Sadanah: Personal life

 Kamal Sadanah is the son of producer and director Brij Sadanah and actress Sayeeda Khan.
 While his father was a Hindu, his mother was a Muslim.
 Kamal had a sister named Namrata.
-Kamal's cousin sister is the actress Jyothika.
-Kamal's father Brij Sadanah was the brother of Jyotika's father Chander Sadanah.
+Jyothika is Kamal's cousin sister as Kamal's father Brij and Jyothika's father Chander Sadanah were brothers.
+Jyothika is married to renowned actor and producer Suriya.
+They have a son and a daughter.

 On 21 October 1990, Kamal was making arrangements for his 20th birthday party when a quarrel broke out between his parents, in the lower floor of the house, followed by gunshots.
 Kamal rushed at the scene to find both his mother and sister shot and unconscious.
 Kamal said that his father, who was inebriated, aimed a shot at him but missed upon which Kamal lost consciousness.
-After waking in a hospital, he was informed that after shooting the two women, Brij Sadanah had turned the pistol upon himself and committed suicide.
+After waking in a hospital, he was informed that after shooting the two women Brij Sadanah had turned the pistol upon himself and committed suicide.

 Two years later, Kamal made his acting debut in Bekhudi released in July 1992.
 His next film, Rang, was successful and he followed this success with ten additional starring roles throughout the 1990s.
 Most of these films other films met with tepid responses from the audience, and Kamal subsequently left the film industry until 2005.